trustgraph-ai/trustgraph/README.md

 20. **The Commission focused its attention on safety aspects of future flights.**
 ```

-For an errors with the `RAG` proces, check the following log:
+For any errors with the `RAG` proces, check the following log:
 ```
 docker logs -f trustgraph-graph-rag-1
 ```